-Group's bye-laws contain provisions that may entrench directors and make it more difficult for shareholders to replace directors even if the shareholders consider it beneficial to do so.
-In addition, these provisions could delay or prevent a change of control that a shareholder might consider favorable.
+Group's bye-laws contain provisions that could delay or prevent a change of control that a shareholder might consider favorable.
 The effect of these provisions could be to prevent a shareholder from receiving the benefit from any premium over the market price of our common shares offered by a bidder in a potential takeover.
 Even in the absence of an attempt to effect a change in management or a takeover attempt, these provisions may adversely affect the prevailing market price of our common shares if they are viewed as discouraging takeover attempts in the future.